1. How long the duration is given by the Selangor State Government to legalise the unlicensed factories?

 a.
 Referring to Section 127 (1A) (b) KTN, it stated that in the event of a landlord’s failure to comply required regulations, the Land Administrator may issue fine of not less than Five Hundred Ringgit Malaysia (RM 500.00) and in the event of a breach of a continuing condition, an additional fine of not less than One Hundred Ringgit Malaysia (RM 100.00) for each day during the period of infringement.

 b.
-After end of the year 2022, if the land has not been restored accordingly, the Land Administrator will move to seize the land.
+After end of the year 2023, if the land has not been restored accordingly, the Land Administrator may move to seize the land.

 4. What are the incentives that factory owners and landowners will be given if they apply within this specified timeframe?